 Professional Design Positions

-Teresa’s commercial artist career spans over two decades.
+Teresa’s commercial art career spans over three decades.
 During that time she has held positions as:

 Oil Painting, Her True Passion